SATURDAY, APRIL 14

 WRITING HUMOR IS NO JOKE

 A panel of published humor writers discuss processes and principles useful in crafting everything from a brief smirk to a guffaw as needed in short stories and novels.
 Insight will be offered on everything from the practical employment of surprise, pacing, and ‘comic devices,’ to when and how to keep absurd plot and dialogue credible or make credible dialogue and plot absurd.
-Panel: Mark J. Ferrari, Shannon Page, Karen G. Berry, Spencer Ellsworth, and Tina Connolly.
+Panel: Mark J. Ferrari, Shannon Page, Karen G. Berry, Tina Connolly, and Spencer Ellsworth.
 Moderated by Mark J. Ferrari & Shannon Page

 CONVERSATION WITH PULITZER PRIZE-WINNER GILBERT KING

 Pulitzer Prize-winners Gilbert King and Adam Johnson, along with New York Times Bestseller Tara Conklin passionately discuss their work in the genres of historical fiction and biographies of cultural and historical figures.
 Moderated by Mia Lipman Irwin